digitaloak-zz/node-red-contrib-digitaloak-mqtt/README.md

 Keep REST API req/res sync when doing async work

 #### Description
 Node lets you subscribe dynamically to different topics via msg.topic and output msgs from subscribed topics.
 When box checked "Unsubscribe from topic after first message received" for digitaloak-mqtt-in, node will immediately unsubscribe after receiving first msg.

-If you want uncheck this option, usused subscriptions will be open - keep it in mind until will be released second node which allows unsubscribe from topic.
+If you want uncheck this option, unused subscriptions will be open - keep it in mind until will be released second node which allows unsubscribe from topic.
 Use case example is available here: https://flows.nodered.org/flow/3003f194750b0dec19502e31ca234847

 #### Installation (Node-RED in docker)